Frequently Asked Questions

 Yes.
 Please see our fee page for more information.

-Yes, the Express Review Program offers a more timely review than the traditional permit review process.
+Yes, there is a limited Express Review Program that offers a more timely review than the traditional permit review process.
 Participation in the program is voluntary and higher fees are charged.

-Once your application is received by DWR and determined to be complete, we have 60 days to prepare a response.
-All applications will be reviewed in the order received.
-Please note that if your application is determined to be incomplete by DWR, then the 60-day clock has not begun.
-Many applications are forwarded to the appropriate DWR Regional Office for site-specific review.
-Once a staff report is submitted, DWR may issue the 401 Certification or may request more information.
+Once your application is received by DWR and determined to be complete, we have 60 days to prepare a response in accordance with 15A NCAC 02H .0507.
+All applications are reviewed in the order received.
+Applications are considered “received” upon payment of the application fee (if applicable).
+DWR may request additional information during our review.
+If we do, the 60-day clock will restart upon receipt of your response to our request.
 If we request more information and that information is not provided, the application will be returned.

 Please go to the DENR application tracker website for more information on the status of your application.